isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-08-02-post-Second Reading Speech for Constitution (Amendment) Bill.md

 **I.  INTRODUCTION**

 {:start="6"}
-6. Sir, this Constitution (Amendment) Bill, and the Oaths, Declarations and Notarisations (Remote Methods) Bill, concern the way in which a statutory declaration, oath and affirmation, or notarial act is to be made or done in Singapore.&nbsp;
+6. Sir, this Constitution (Amendment) Bill, and the Oaths, Declarations and Notarisations (Remote Methods) Bill, concern the way in which a statutory declaration, oath and affirmation, or notarial act is to be made or done in Singapore.

 {:start="7"}
 7. Let me first briefly explain what a statutory declaration, oath and affirmation, and notarial act is, before I take Members through the key aspects of these Bills.
 <ul>a.
 In brief, a statutory declaration is a written statement that a person signs, and solemnly declares to be true.
 <ul> i.
 Making a false statutory declaration is a serious criminal offence.
 For example, producing a false statutory declaration to a Court can result in a jail term of up to 7 years.</ul>
 <ul>ii.
 Apart from use in court proceedings, statutory declarations may also be taken for a myriad of commercial or regulatory purposes such as registering a ship, declaring that a company is solvent, transferring a bill of sale, or affirming that contractual obligations have been complied with.</ul>